COVID-19 Exposure Policy

-- Any JRHC member player having COVID symptoms, should contact the JRHC Public Health and Safety Liaison so that it can be determined if contact tracing is necessary with the member’s team, or other possible exposures including competing teams and spectators through communications with various rink operators.
+- Any JRHC member (parent, player, or family member) that is having COVID symptoms, should contact the JRHC Public Health and Safety Liaison so that it can be determined if contact tracing is necessary with the member’s team, or other possible exposures including competing teams and spectators through communications with various rink operators.

-The symptomatic player shall stay home and shall not participate in any games, practices, or dry land activities.
+The symptomatic member shall stay home and the member player not participate in any games, practices, or dry land activities.

-- In the event a JRHC player/member or family member is exposed to a known COVID positive person and has been in close contact, they should contact the JRHC Public Health and Safety liaison immediately so as to determine if contact tracing is required.
-In addition, they shall quarantine for 14 days.
-(This requirement would include any entire team if exposed to a COVID-positive player)
+- In the event a JRHC player/member or family member is exposed to a known COVID positive person and has been in close contact, they should contact the JRHC Public Health and Safety liaison immediately so as to determine if team contact tracing is required.

 What counts as close contact with a COVID positive person?

-Having been within 6 feet for a total of 15 minutes or more without a mask.
+Having been within 6 feet for a total of 15 minutes or more with or without a mask.

 Having provided care at home to someone who is sick with COVID-19.